GraphIt-DSL/graphit/README.md

 Compile GraphIt Programs
 ===========
 GraphIt compiler currently generates a C++ output file from the .gt input GraphIt programs.
 To compile an input GraphIt file with schedules in the same file (assuming the build directory is in the root project directory).
+For now, graphitc.py ONLY works in the build/bin directory.

 ```
     cd build/bin